- About us

 The AVAC in Singapore is set up to provide personal client service in a convenient one-stop-shop location with convenient extended opening hours and numerous value-added services.
 The Australian High Commission is able to offer faster service standards for applications lodged at the AVAC.

 For our service standards, see: Client Service Standards

 Some applications require an interview.
 Applicants who lodge at the AVAC will automatically be given an interview appointment if one is necessary, depending on the category of application and the circumstances.

 A further advantage of lodging applications at the AVAC is the application tracking facility, and (for a small additional fee) an SMS notification facility.
-A service fee of SGD40 applies for each application (visa or citizenship) lodged at the AVAC, in addition to the Visa Application Charge.
+A service fee applies for each application (visa or citizenship) lodged at the AVAC, in addition to the Visa Application Charge.
 This service fee is in line with service fees globally at the 34 AVACs currently in operation around the world.

 The AVAC is co-located with the UK and New Zealand Visa Application Centres.
 To lodge and application at the AVAC or to find out more information about the visa application process, please see the AVAC website.